-The Google Madrid project comprises the fit out of two floors in one of Madrid’s most iconic high rise buildings – Torre Picasso.
+The first phase of Google’s European HQ within one of Madrid’s most iconic high rise buildings – Torre Picasso.

 Working with the concept of a timber arched core element – a reference to the spatial and material qualities of traditional Spanish architecture – the scheme has greatly improved the efficiency of the floorplate and created a highly characteristic ambience that is relaxed and sophisitcated at the same time.

 The office space now boast a higher degree of flexibility and functionality, fulfilling the aspirations of the client who wanted a unique and friendly workspace with local charecter.